 If you’re ever going to become an effective collaborator, you’re going to need to be able to be open-minded enough to embrace startling new ideas.

-Anytime you walk into a conference room to collaborate with teammates, you’ll encounter brains chock full of opinions on how the project should proceed.
+As with any group meeting, you’ll encounter a room full of opinions on how the project should proceed.
 Your brain needs to be receptive enough not to reject the ideas the first time it hears them.

 Those who are a little more hesitant about accepting new ways of looking at a problem could set up mental roadblocks that could make it challenging to collaborate.